viamrobotics/docs/docs/components/motor.md

 Here's an example of an encoded DC motor wired with <a href="https://www.pololu.com/product/2961" target="_blank">this motor driver</a>[^tmd2].

-[^tmd2]:<a href="https://www.pololu.com/product/2961" target="_blank">MAX14870 Single Brushed DC Motor Driver Carrier: https://www.pololu.com/product/2961</a>
+[^tmd2]:MAX14870 Single Brushed DC Motor Driver Carrier: <a href="https://www.pololu.com/product/2961" target="_blank">ht<span></span>tps://www.pololu.com/product/2961</a>

 ![motor-encoded-dc-wiring](../img/motor-encoded-dc-wiring.png)

 ### Viam Configuration

 Viam supports a brushed or brushless DC motor with a quadrature encoder within model “gpio.”
-Configuration of an encoder requires configuring the encoder [per this document](../encoder) in addition to the [standard “gpio” model attributes](motor#required-attributes---non-encoded-dc-motor).
+Configuration of an encoder requires configuring the encoder [per this document](../encoder) in addition to the [standard “gpio” model attributes](#required-attributes---non-encoded-dc-motor).
 Also note that the encoder name must be added in the motor's `depends_on` field.
 Here’s an example config file:

 ![motor-encoded-dc-json](../img/motor-encoded-dc-json.png)